-The joint effects of juvenile growth and survival on recruitment is well-understood in ecology (e.g., population studies of fish, mosquitoes, aspen, shrimp), but using a demographic isocline approach to studying spatiotemporal recruitment variation in populations is novel and could have utility for understanding and managing populations.
+The joint effects of juvenile growth and survival on recruitment is already well-understood in ecology (e.g., population studies of fish, mosquitoes, aspen, shrimp), but using a demographic isocline approach to studying spatiotemporal recruitment variation in populations is novel and could have utility for understanding and managing populations.
 We created a zero-population isocline using a size-indexed demographic model that illustrated the negative relationship between juvenile growth and survival; populations with faster-growing juveniles can withstand greater mortality (lower survival) and still grow.
-Our application operationalized the concept for use in a field setting making it possible to interpret field-based demographic rates and incorporate variable reproduction.
+Our application and case-study operationalized the concept for use in a field setting making it possible to interpret field-based demographic rates and incorporate variable reproduction.
 Measured rates for the snail we studied indicated that seasonally-averaged conditions could not support positive population growth but that conditions were better in the summer (warmer season) than in the spring (cooler season).
-Seasonal changes in the predator community overwhelmed a simpler prediction based on thermal-responses of predators and prey.
-Finally, this approach combining a theoretical isocline with field-derived parameters offered new hypotheses about the conditions needed to restore a historical prey population of an endangered species.
-We encourage others working on any species with high juvenile mortality and stage- or size-dependent predators (e.g., plants, vertebrates, invertebrates) to develop isoclines from size-indexed demographic models, obtain field-based parameters, and interpret the factors producing positive or negative population growth of the field-based parameters.
+Seasonal changes in the predator community were more important to seasonal rate differences than simpler physiological expectations based on thermal responses of predators and prey.
+Finally, the combination of a theoretical isocline with field-derived parameters offered new hypotheses about the conditions needed to restore a historical prey population of an endangered species.
+We encourage others working on population growth or recruitment of any species with high juvenile mortality and stage- or size-dependent predators (e.g., plants, vertebrates, invertebrates) to consider developing isoclines from size-indexed demographic models and use the isocline to interpret measured field parameters and, thus, the spatial and temporal suitability of the environment for population growth.

 Acknowledgments: